Skip to content

 • The State Elections ("Landtagswahl") take place every five years-although not simultaneously- in all the 16 federal states.
 Bremen is the only city in which the election happens every four years.
 The state parliaments have different names in different cities: In Hamburg and Bremen it is called "Bürgerschaft".
 In Berlin, it is called "Abgeordnetenhaus" or "House of Representatives", and in all other federal states it is known as "Landtag".

-• German nationals, like all other EU citizens, elect their representatives in the European Parliament ("Europawahl") every five years.
+• Like all other EU citizens, German nationals elect their representatives in the European Parliament ("Europawahl") every 5 years.
 In the European elections, each citizen can only choose and vote for one party.

 In the State elections (“Landtagswahlen”), all people who are over 18 years old and have German citizenship can vote.
 In Brandenburg, Schleswig-Holstein, Bremen, Baden-Württemberg, Mecklenburg-Western Pomerania and Hamburg, you can vote from the age of 16 - German citizenship remains a requirement.